Cryptography-mpc/Final-Project-Multiple-Party-Computation-Cryptograpy/README.md

 ## Privacy-Preserving Graph Algorithms in the Semi-honest Model
-by Justin Brickell and Bitaly Shmatikov
+by Justin Brickell and Vitaly Shmatikov
 The University of Texas at Austin, Austin TX 78712, USA

 ![image](https://github.com/Dolev-Dublon/Final-Project-Multiple-Party-Computation-Cryptograpy/assets/62290677/2654a3ec-b54b-453b-b145-715c0d433361)